 Martin Horwood was born and brought up in Cheltenham and was the town's MP from 2005 to 2015.
-He is now the parliamentary candidate for the local Liberal Democrats.
+He was the Lib Dem parliamentary candidate again in 2017 before handing the baton on to Cllr Max Wilkinson.

 Martin has worked tirelessly for local NHS services, for investment in local transport, for local companies and jobs and for a safer, greener town.
 Martin led the campaign that saved Cheltenham's maternity unit and has championed a full-service local A&E department.
 He has successfully campaigned for investment in local transport improvements and backed Cheltenham's Lib Dem council in its record push for recycling - but has consistently opposed the Tory county council's incinerator plan.